-And then we hit the eighties, and working class became a dirty word.
-(Well two words actually, unless you hyphenate, but let’s not get anal about it, eh?)
-Britain’s first lady PM managed to convince almost everyone that buying a house on a 25year + mortgage made you “middle class” and that anyone or anything less than middle class equated to scum.
-Within a decade we had developed a divisive, prejudicial and abusive kind of caste system that looked down on the working class as second class and redefined the impoverished, the weak and the needy as third class or even worse.
+And then we hit the eighties, and working-class became a dirty word.
+(Well two words actually, if you don’t hyphenate, but let’s not get anal about it, eh?)
+Britain’s first lady PM managed to convince almost everyone that buying a house on a 25year + mortgage made you “middle-class” and that anyone or anything less than middle-class equated to scum.
+Within a decade we had developed a divisive, prejudicial and abusive kind of caste system that looked down on the working-class as second class and redefined the impoverished, the weak and the needy as third-class or even worse.
 Trade Unions were broken, the unemployed told to get on their bikes and cycle after jobs that didn’t exist, and those on the breadline or in need of social support – within the UK at least – were reinvented as victims of their own fecklessness or indolence rather than victims of a concerted political agenda which increasingly sought to marginalise, demonise and disenfranchise them.

 Who can forget those Sunday high teas of the 80’s; the Bird’s Trifles and Tunnock’s Teacakes and the tiny jars of Shippham’s Spread?
 And who can forget that other Sunday ritual, the family TV programming before Stars on Sunday came on and you switched off to listen to the Hit Parade Rundown on Radio 1?